Mary Traupman, CDP

-For 20 years, Sister Mary taught math in middle school and high school.
-She has a degree in education from La Roche College, a master’s degree in science and mathematics from Notre Dame University, and a master’s of business administration from the University of Pittsburgh.
+For more than 20 years (1959-81), Sister Mary taught math in middle school and high school in the Diocese of Pittsburgh, Archdiocese of Detroit and Diocese of Greensburg.
+She has a bachelor's degree from La Roche University, a master’s degree in mathematics from the University of Notre Dame, and a master’s in business administration from the University of Pittsburgh.
 She began pursuing a law degree after she was asked to serve as the risk manager for Divine Providence Hospital in 1981.
-It was her job to deal with the attorneys who represented and protected the Sisters, so she felt she needed a legal education.
-She attended the night program at Duquesne Law School and received a Juris Doctor in 1989.
+It was her job to deal with the attorneys who represented and protected the hospital, so she felt she needed a legal education.
+She attended the night program at Duquesne Law School and received a Juris Doctor degree in 1989.
 She also holds a certificate in health care administration from St. Louis University.
+She was a staff attorney at Divine Providence Hospital and at Mercy, and, since 2000, has been in private practice.
+She also served as a councillor on the Community’s Provincial Leadership Team (2012-19).